arzzen/lukasmestan.com/_posts/2019-07-10-learn-how-to-use-scroll-elasticsearch-aggregation.markdown

 }
 ```

-You need to run the query 20 times for each partition (one query per partition).
+You need to run the query 20 times for each partition (one query per partition, from 0 to 19).
 The size setting of the number of returned results needs to be tuned with the num_partitions.

 Example of the process for balancing values for `size` and `num_partitions` should be: